gatling/gatling/src/sphinx/quickstart.rst

   Windows users : we recommend that you do not place Gatling in the *Programs* folder as there may be permission issues.

 In order to run Gatling, you need to have a JDK installed.
-Gatling requires **at least JDK7u6**, yet we recommend that you use an up-to-date version.
+Gatling requires **JDK8**, yet we recommend that you use an up-to-date version.

 For all details regarding the installation and the tuning of the operating system (OS), please refer to the :ref:`operations` section.